I am pleased to announce the publication today of the report on an independent complaints and grievance policy.

 There will be a comprehensive package of training on areas such as consent, unconscious bias and how to properly recruit, retain and discipline members of staff.
 Equally, there will be sanctions.
 Voluntary training will be made available, and there will be mandatory training from after the next general election.
-There will also be compulsory training by way of lower level sanctions that can be imposed by the Parliamentary Commissioner for Standards on Members of the House.
+There will also be compulsory training by way of lower-level sanctions that can be imposed by the Parliamentary Commissioner for Standards on Members of the House.

 I join other hon.
 Members in commending the work of the Leader of the House and thank her for the way she has gone about it.
-Her approach has been very serious and committed but also inclusive, involving—right at the heart of the process and on an equal footing—the shadow Leader of the House and the shadow Secretary of State for Women and Equalities, my hon.
+Her approach has been very serious and committed but also inclusive, involving—right at the heart of the process and on an equal footing—the shadow Leader of the House and the shadow Minister for Women and Equalities, my hon.
 Friend the Member for Brent Central (Dawn Butler), who have been able to consult and involve us in the process.